 Most knife sharpeners require users to pull the blade through the device, but with whetstones, circular motions that include both pulling and pushing are necessary.
 This guide on how to sharpen a knife should help.

-Q. At what angle should you hold a knife to sharpen it?
+Q. At what angle should a knife be held when sharpening?

-Sharpening a knife by hand can be difficult, as maintaining the ideal angle takes a lot of practice.
-However, the angle to hold a knife while sharpening varies between between 17 and 22 degrees for kitchen knives and 22 to 30 degrees for pocket knives.
+Sharpening a knife by hand can be difficult as maintaining the ideal angle takes practice.
+The angle to hold a knife while sharpening varies between15 and 22 degrees for kitchen knives and 22 and 30 degrees for pocket knives.

-Q. How often should you hone a knife?
+Q. How often should a knife be honed?

 Honing won’t reshape a blade nearly as quickly as sharpening, but it will help ensure the blade stays razor-sharp.
 For that reason, professional chefs hone their knives before every use.

 In most cases, washing a knife sharpener is not advisable as they can become gummed up with soap and filings.
-Sharpening steels (aka honing rods) can be wiped down with a damp cloth, while pull-through sharpeners can use a quick brushing with a mild brush.
-Washing and rinsing is never suggested.
+Sharpening steels (also called honing rods) can be wiped down with a damp cloth, while pull-through sharpeners can use a quick clean with a mild brush.
+Washing and rinsing are never suggested.

-A high-quality knife sharpener used properly can last for many years.
-The materials in the grinding wheels and rods don’t dull easIly, so a sharpener can remain effective and even outlast a set of kitchen knives.
+A high-quality knife sharpener used properly can last for many years, or hundreds of sharpenings.
+The materials in the grinding wheels and rods don’t dull easily, so a sharpener can remain effective and even outlast a set of kitchen knives.